czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

  1. Cells are **isolated** into wells or droplets
  2. They are lysed, individual mRNA molecules are biochemically **captured** and reverse-transcribed to cDNA
-     - in the droplet method, this is where UMIs are introduced
+     - When using the droplet method, this is where UMIs are introduced
  3. The cDNA is **PCR amplified, fragmented, and amplified again** as part of library preparation
  4. The amplified library is **sequenced**, demultiplexed, aligned, etc.